Christian8491/GIS/blogs/5_Loading_datasets.md

 \copy cities(id,name,country,latitude,longitude,population) FROM '/local/path/to/cities.csv' DELIMITERS ',' CSV HEADER;
 ```

 The DELIMITERS ',' will let PostgreSQL know the kind of delimiter, the **CSV** tells what type of file is and the **HEADER** argument lets PostreSQL that the file contains the header as the first line.
-If yo run into troubles like **permission denied** try to move the **cities.csv** file to the **/tmp/** directory because this is accessible by all users.
+If run into troubles like **permission denied** try to move the **cities.csv** file to the **/tmp/** directory because this is accessible by all users.

 Now, let's see how our **cities** table looks:
 ```